wagerfield/vue-fela/readme.md

 }
 ```

-Then all you need to do is add the plugin to Nuxt's configuration:
+Then add the plugin to Nuxt's configuration:

 ```js
 // nuxt.config.js